About the Author

 Related: Retirement Accounts – Should I or Should I Not Rollover?

-As the data shows, a pathologist has many options in their career that significantly determine how much they earn.
+A pathologist has many options in their career that significantly determine how much they earn.
 The numbers show that in all respects, pathologists with a subspecialty are not only in higher demand but make more money.

-Finally, whether you’re just starting out or have an established pathology career, we can help you negotiate your salary and benefits, as well as help you plan for your financial future.
+Whatever path you choose, we can help you negotiate your salary and benefits correctly and help you plan for your financial future.
 Contact Physicians Thrive today to learn more.

 Subscribe to our email newsletter for expert tips about finances, insurance, employment contracts, and more!